aisingapore/TagUI/README.md

 # Set Up
 TagUI is in v3.5 - it unzips and runs on macOS, Linux, Windows ([link to release notes](https://github.com/kelaberetiv/TagUI/releases))

-Tip - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v3.5.0...master) with the latest features, [download master.zip](https://github.com/kelaberetiv/TagUI/archive/master.zip) to overwrite an existing packaged installation (be sure to manually select and move the folders & files inside master.zip's tagui/src folder to replace your existing tagui/src folder, otherwise some OSes will delete existing target folders that are missing from source folder)
+Tip - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v3.5.0...master) with the latest features, [download master.zip](https://github.com/kelaberetiv/TagUI/archive/master.zip) to overwrite an existing packaged installation (be sure to manually select and move the folders & files inside master.zip's TagUI-master/src folder to replace your existing tagui/src folder, otherwise some OSes will delete existing target folders that are missing from source folder)

 ### PACKAGED INSTALLATION
-Easiest way to use TagUI - no setup is needed, in most environments all required dependencies are packaged in.
+TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in.
+Avoid spaces in the folder path as some components of TagUI don't work well with spaces in folder and file names.

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: